voytech/tabulate/README.md

 - It finalizes exporting operations (e.g. flushing output stream),
 - It resolves export operations implementors.

 ### Table DSL builders API.

 Kotlin type-safe DSL builders API helps a lot with describing table structure.
-It makes source code to look more concise and readable and makes maintenance tasks much easier due to DSL type-safety.
+It makes source code look more concise and readable and makes maintenance tasks much easier due to DSL type-safety.
 At coding time, your IDE will make use of it by offering completion hints - this elevates developer experience, as almost zero documentation is required to start.

 DSL functions take lambda receivers as arguments which abstracts away API instantiation details from consumers.
 Within lambda, you can call API methods which can take downstream builders as arguments.
 We can end up having multi-level DSL API structure, where each level is extensible via Kotlin extension functions.
 On each DSL level You are allowed to invoke scope accessible methods and access variables which can lead to interesting results:
 ```kotlin